 Phoenix Wings is supporting the project by providing a drone with a payload capacity that can meet 97% of England’s vital blood delivery requirements.

-The project, which is funded by UK Research and Innovation (UKRI), forms part of a wider effort to exploreto reduce waiting times and make supply chains safer and more climate-friendly.
+The project, which is funded by UK Research and Innovation (UKRI), forms part of a wider effort to explore how drones can be used within healthcare to reduce waiting times and make supply chains safer and more climate-friendly.

 SEE: 5 Internet of Things (IoT) innovations (free PDF) (TechRepublic)